home-assistant/home-assistant.io/source/_docs/installation/synology.markdown

 <div class='note warning'>

-Synology only provide Python 3.5.1, which is not compatible with Home Assistant 0.65.0 or later.
-Until Synology offer an updated version of Python, Home Assistant 0.64 is the most recent version that will be able to be installed.
-You can manually specify the version of Home Assistant to install, for example to install version 0.64.3 you would do `./python3 -m pip install homeassistant==0.64.3`
+Synology only provides Python 3.5.1, which is not compatible with Home Assistant 0.65.0 or later.
+You can manually specify the version of Home Assistant to install, for example to install version 0.64.3 you would do `./python3 -m pip install homeassistant==0.64.3` <br>
+It is possible to install newer versions of python though manual installations Home Assistant using `pip`.
+However due to the additional complexity and CPU architectures those are not currently covered.
 </div>

-There are 2 alternatives, when using Home Assistant on Synology NAS:
+There are 2 options when using Home Assistant on Synology NAS:
-1. using Docker
-2. directly running on DSM

-Option 1 is described on the [Docker installation page](/docs/installation/docker/), whereas Option 2 is described below.
+1. Using Docker (Preferred) as described on the [Docker installation page](/docs/installation/docker/)
+2. Directly running on DSM as described on this page

 The following configuration has been tested on Synology 413j running DSM 6.0-7321 Update 1.